pglen/pyvserv/PROTOCOL.md

-                                    PROTOCOL
+# PROTOCOL

- This is a sketchup for the protocol.
+ This is a sketch for pyvserv the protocol.
 A hybrid between a spec and a design document.
 The implementation follows loosely the outline of the interaction outlined below.